mcbloch/mcbloch.github.io/content/cv.md

   - name: Many more
     uri: https://github.com/Robbe7730
     languages: []
     description: Many of my projects are still very much Work In Progress.
-Feel free to take a look en contributions are always welcome 😉
+Feel free to take a look and contributions are always welcome 😉
 ---
 SeeVee